-Improve Multimodal Connectivity Improve, Monitor, and Manage Support Economic Vitality and Equitable Access Assets Enhanced formal agreements are Although Transit Asset Management The economy depends on needed across jurisdictional Plans are in place for both the DCHC transportation to connect people to boundaries to enable more seamless MPO and CAMPO, there are currently jobs and move goods from travel.
+Improve Multimodal Connectivity and Equitable Access Improve, Monitor, and Manage Assets Support Economic Vitality Enhanced formal agreements are Although Transit Asset Management The economy depends on needed across jurisdictional Plans are in place for both the DCHC transportation to connect people to boundaries to enable more seamless MPO and CAMPO, there are currently jobs and move goods from travel.
 Agencies and municipalities no consistent asset management producers to buyers.
 Stakeholders should increase their focus on systems for ITS infrastructure in use have interest in transportation pedestrians and cyclists when across the Triangle Region.
-Agencies technologies but largely in the enhancing infrastructure and and municipalities across the region context of addressing other regional technology; and the use of publiccould be managing their ITS concerns.
+Agencies technologies but largely in the enhancing infrastructure and and municipalities across the region context of addressing other regional technology; and the use of public- could be managing their ITS concerns.
 As economic activity and private partnerships should be infrastructure assets more efficiently population grows, the need for considered for transit and parking using ITS solutions.
 Suggested focus transportation solutions that support management.
-Transit plans could be areas include fiber and other this growth becomes very important better utilized for future decisioncommunication networks (i.e., and the progression of technology making as it relates to ITS. wireless, Bluetooth), equipment and ITS strategies offers Additionally, there should also be device inventories, work zone opportunities to address growth in consideration for transit technologies management, road weather freight movement, improved traveland the use of ride sharing as management, and overtime reliability, potential partnerships incentives to enhance transit weight/over-height detection that support regional cost-effective solutions. ridership. systems.
+Transit plans could be areas include fiber and other this growth becomes very important better utilized for future decision- communication networks (i.e., and the progression of technology making as it relates to ITS. wireless, Bluetooth), equipment and ITS strategies offers Additionally, there should also be device inventories, work zone opportunities to address growth in consideration for transit technologies management, road weather freight movement, improved traveland the use of ride sharing as management, and over- time reliability, potential partnerships incentives to enhance transit weight/over-height detection that support regional cost-effective ridership. systems. solutions.